shubhampal62/ChatBot/README.md

-A chatbot which uses Natural Language Processing (NLP) to generate responses while being trained from the dataset given.
+A simple and fun chatbot which uses Natural Language Processing (NLP) to generate responses while being trained from the dataset given.
+It can respond to various human inputs.